-The proposed project is a development of residential apartment; as per the EIA Notification 2006, the proposed project comes under item 8 i.e building and construction project with a built up area $\geq 1,50,000$ Sqmt but $\leq 3,00,000$ Sqmt and excluded from public consultation, hence public consultation is not required for the proposed project.
+The proposed project is a development of IT Space; as per the EIA Notification 2006, the proposed project comes under item 8 i.e. building and construction project with a built up area ≥1,50,000 Sqmt and excluded from public consultation, hence public consultation is not required for the proposed project.